 Frequently Asked Questions

-At this time, the only application window that SWARC has established will end at 5 p.m.
-Eastern Daylight Time on Oct.
-21, 2022.
-Therefore, all applications and fees must be received by SWARC by that time.
+No other application windows are planned at this time.
 Under the sports wagering law, SWARC is authorized to award up to 60 mobile licenses and up to 30 Class B facility licenses.
 If SWARC does not award the maximum numbers of licenses, SWARC may (but is not required to) create additional application windows for any portion of the remaining mobile licenses or Class B facility licenses.
 The establishment of any additional application windows is at SWARC’s discretion and would require approval of a majority of SWARC members.

 Will the SWARC provide information to businesses on how to get involved in sports wagering?